dbooth-boston/xltablediff/README.md

     c+  Row changed: this row shows the new content
 ```

-Deleted columns, rows or cells are highlighted with light red; and added
+Deleted columns, rows or cells are highlighted with light red.
+Added
 columns, rows or cells are highlighted with light green.
 If a row in the table contains values that changed (from old to new),
 that row will be highlighted in light yellow and repeated: